TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

                                                        liveIdentifier:LIVE_IDENTIFIER
                                                              delegate:self];

-For now comment out all lines whith `[CNSHockeyManager sharedHockeyManager]`.
+For now comment out all lines with `[CNSHockeyManager sharedHockeyManager]`.
 Open the header file of your application delegate by pressing ^ + ⌘ + ↑.
 There should be a line like this:

     @interface AppDelegate : NSObject <UIApplicationDelegate, CNSHockeyManagerDelegate> {